DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 };
 ```

-Each mesh shader thread works on only one output vertex identified by group index `I`:
+Each mesh shader thread works on only one output vertex identified by the group index `I`:

 ```hlsl
 verts[I].Pos = mul(float4(pos + g_Positions[I].xyz * scale, 1.0), g_ViewProjMat);